 " If affirmative is multiplied by affirmative, or negative by negative, the product is affirmative and to be included in the product.
 If the factors are contrary the product is negative, and to be taken from the product.
-For example, let us multiply two affirmative by three affirmative, or two negative by three negative, the result will be six affirmative; and if we multiply two affirmative by three under the result will be six affirmative; and if we multiply two affirmative by three three under the result will be six affirmative."
-SECT.
-III.
+For example, let us multiply two affirmative by three affirmative, or two negative by three negative, the result will be six affirmative; and if we multiply two affirmative by three negative, or the contrary, the result will be six negative."